Plasticulture: Environmental aspects

 As (non-biodegradable) plastics are used in agriculture, there is a risk of it ending up in the soil, thus polluting it in the process.

 Recycling

 One significant component of plasticulture is the disposal of used ag plastics.
-Technologies exist which allow for many ag plastics to be recycled into viable plastic resins for reuse in the plastics manufacturing industry.
+Technologies exist which allow for ag plastics to be recycled into plastic resins for reuse in the plastics manufacturing industry.

 Recycling of plastic mulch is difficult because the mulch is often wet or dirty.
 Thin mulch breaks down quickly, and can be impossible to pick up for recycling once degraded.

 Legislation on plastic use in agriculture

 In the European Union, Directive 2008/98/EC on waste management is in place, of which article 8 states "each member state may introduce the ERP concept into its own legal framework in addition to deciding how to encourage manufacturers to participate in the prevention, re-use, recycling and recovery of used plastic products."
 In addition, in 2018, the European Commission published a communication laying out a strategy for plastics in a circular economy.
 It mentioned curbing plastic waste and littering, for instance by reducing single-use plastics, tackling sources of marine litter at sea, restricting the use of oxo-degradable plastics and curbing micro-plastics pollution.
 In 2020, the EU finally released its Circular Economy Action Plan.
 It included a set of measures to reduce plastic litter and address the presence of microplastics in the environment.
 It also expressed addressing sustainability issues by developing a policy framework on biodegradable or compostable plastics.